Guglielmo Massaia: Return to Europe

 During his thirty-five years as a missionary he was exiled seven times, but he always returned.
-However, in 1880 he was compelled by ill-health to resign his mission.
+However, in 1880 he was compelled by ill health to resign his mission.
 In recognition of his merit, Pope Leo XIII raised him to the titular Archbishopric of Stauropolis.
 Leo XIII also raised him into the cardinalate in 1884 as the Cardinal-Priest of Ss.
 Vitale, Gervasio e Protasio.

-At the command of the pope he wrote an account of his missionary labours, under the title, "I miei trentacinque anni di missione nell' alta Etiopia", the first volume of which was published simultaneously at Rome and Milan in 1883, and the last in 1895.
-In this work he deals not only with the progress of the mission, but with the political and economic conditions of Ethiopia as he knew them.
+At the command of the pope, he wrote an account of his missionary labours, under the title, "I miei trentacinque anni di missione nell' alta Etiopia", the first volume of which was published simultaneously at Rome and Milan in 1883, and the last in 1895.
+In this work, he deals not only with the progress of the mission, but with the political and economic conditions of Ethiopia as he knew them.

 He lived his last decade at a Capuchin friary in Frascati and died on 6 August 1889 at 4:30am of cardio-circulatory collapse.
 His remains were buried in Frascati after the funeral on 10 August 1889, celebrated by Ignazio Perrsico, the Titular Archbishop of Damiata.

 Legacy

 In 1940 his native village of Piovà was renamed Piovà Massaia in his honour.
 In 1952, Italy issued a commemorative stamp celebrating his mission to Ethiopia.
-Many streets and buildings in Italy are named after Guglielmo Massaia, for example the Via Cardinale Guglielmo Massaia in Rome and Turin or the Museo Etiopico Guglielmo Massaia in Frascati (Rome).
+Many streets and buildings in Italy are named after Guglielmo Massaia, for example, the Via Cardinale Guglielmo Massaia in Rome and Turin or the Museo Etiopico Guglielmo Massaia in Frascati (Rome).

 He was the subject of the 1939 biopic Cardinal Messias directed by Goffredo Alessandrini and starring Camillo Pilotto as Massaia.
 It was awarded the Mussolini Cup at the 1939 Venice Film Festival.

 Cause for beatification

-The process for beatification had its origins as far back as 1914 in which documents were collected in a diocesan process that commenced on 5 December 1941 until an unknown date.
-The "nihil obstat" (nothing against) was granted on 21 July 1987 which allowed for the formal commencement of the cause of beatification and the granting of the title Servant of God.
+The process for beatification had its origins as far back as 1914 when documents were collected in a diocesan process.
+The cause was formally opened on 5 December 1941, granting Massaia the title of Servant of God.

-The Positio was submitted to the Congregation for the Causes of Saints in 2014 while historians voiced their approval to the cause in a vote undertaken on 21 October 2014.
+The Positio was submitted to the Congregation for the Causes of Saints in 2014 while historians voiced their approval of the cause in a vote undertaken on 21 October 2014.
 Pope Francis titled him as Venerable on 1 December 2016 upon the confirmation of his life of heroic virtue.